abstructs/chat-app/README.md

 Run `mongod` in a seperate terminal.

-If running off a database host change the url in the .env file to the connection string for your database.
+If running off a database host change the url in the `.env` file to the connection string for your database.

 ## Run the project

-This project compiles with the Angular CLI and runs on port 3000.
+This project compiles with the Angular CLI and runs on port 3000 by default (this can be changed through the .env file).

 Run `npm install`.